CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 cd nsxt-pi-cert
 ```

-3.1.2 Use a text editor to create a file with the following shell script to generate the PI cert, for example `nano create_certificate.sh'.
+3.1.2 Use a text editor to create a file with the following shell script to generate the PI cert, for example `nano create_certificate.sh`.
 Copy the following text to the file:

 <details><summary>Click to expand create_certificate.sh</summary>